maths/moodle-qtype_stack/doc/en/Authoring/GeoGebra.md

 Author Tim Lutz - University of Edinburgh and University of Education Heidelberg, 2022-23.

 STACK supports inclusion of dynamic graphics using GeoGebra: [https://geogebra.org](https://geogebra.org).
-This page documents how to use GeoGebra applets both to display GeoGebra visuals, and as a STACK input.
+This page documents how to use GeoGebra applets both to display GeoGebra worksheets as part of a STACK question, and how to connect GeoGebra worksheets to a STACK input.

-Information from GeoGebra applets can be linked to STACK inputs and assessed by potential response trees in the normal way.
+Information from GeoGebra applets can be linked to STACK inputs and then assessed by potential response trees in the normal way.
 To help with assessment, STACK provides a number of [geometry related maxima functions](../CAS/Geometry.md).

 Please note that significant computation and calculation can be done within GeoGebra itself.
-In many cases it might be much better to establish mathematical properties within the GeoGebra applet itself, and link the _results_ to STACK inputs.
+In many cases it might be much better to establish mathematical properties within the GeoGebra applet, and link the _results_ to STACK inputs.
 These results could be the distance between relevant objects, or boolean results.

+A current restriction of STACK design is that you cannot have a variable name in question variables which also matches the name of an input.
+For example, you cannot randomly generate the initial position of a point \(A\) with the "set" instruction, and also link this GeoGebra object to the input `input:A` with a "watch" instruction.
+In this situation you will need to have _dependent_ objects (probably hidden) in GeoGebra which match to inputs.
+(This is hard-wired into the design of STACK and cannot be changed, sorry.)

 ## Before we start: Check Editor preferences